Aallizzwelll/Capstone_Korean_Health/README.md

 - Jupyter Notebook is used for coding and documentation to allow clean, narrative-driven results
 - Matplotlib is used for data visualization and plotting
 - SQLite3 is used for SQL database for storing and querying large datasets
+- VS Code is used for coding environment for writing codes, managing version control and organizing files
+- Github Copilot in VSCode is used to debug the codes